sunjae0902/sunjae0902/README.md

 - 👋 Hi, I’m @sunjae0902
-- 🌱 I’m currently learning bioinformatic and computer science.
+- 🌱 I’m currently learning bioinformatic and computer science in Soongsil Universtiy.

 <!---
 sunjae0902/sunjae0902 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.